Quandela/Perceval/docs/source/reference/logging.rst

 Logging
 =======

-To log with Perceval you can either use our logger or the python one.
+To log with Perceval you can either a built-in Perceval logger or the python one.
 By default, our logger will be used.

 To have the perceval message log with the python logger, use this method:

 .. code-block:: python

-    import perceval
+    from perceval.utils import use_python_logger
-    perceval.utils.use_python_logger()
+    use_python_logger()

 To use back the perceval logger use this method:

 .. code-block:: python

-    import perceval
+    from perceval.utils import use_perceval_logger
-    perceval.utils.use_perceval_logger()
+    use_perceval_logger()

 .. note:: If you use the python logger, use directly the module logging of python to configure it (except for channel configuration)